Hours (all locations)

 |Saturday||8:30am - 4pm|

 You know your pet needs heartworm preventative, but the veterinarians at the Animal Medical Center of Mid-America want you to know that your pet needs YEAR-ROUND heartworm preventative.
-Yes, that’s right – heartworm preventative isn’t just for the warmer months!
-Dr. Ryan will explain why and answer some of the most frequent questions about heartworm disease.
+Yes, that’s right – heartworm preventative isn’t just for the summer months!
+Here are a few of the most common questions pet parents have about heartworm disease and how to prevent it.

 Heartworm disease is one of the major health problems of dogs in the United States.
 Cats can contract it as well.
 Infected larvae from the mosquito enter the dog or cat’s blood stream just after the mosquito feeds.
 The larvae migrate through the tissues.
 Worms develop in the pulmonary artery and continue to grow in both size and numbers.